adelin2011/Final_Project/readme.md

 JQuery Plugins
 http://simplefocus.com/flowtype/
 [Flowtype] (http://simplefocus.com/flowtype/)
 	I used this plugin to make the text more responsive.
-It adjusts to the size of the page.
+The text adjusts to the size of the page.

 http://srobbin.com/jquery-plugins/backstretch/
 [Backstretch] (http://srobbin.com/jquery-plugins/backstretch/)
-	I used this plugin to make a background on all pages of the website.
+	I used this plugin to make a full-page background on all pages of the website.

 http://www.meanthemes.com/plugins/meanmenu/
 [MeanMenu] (http://www.meanthemes.com/plugins/meanmenu/)